mgodave/barge/README.md

 * Expanded Unit Test Coverage
 * Integration Testing

+In general there are missing unit tests, messy *get it working* pieces of code, and very little integration test coverage.
+Some pieces of code are just ugly or have too many (unneeded) layers.
+I will address this but please don't judge...

 Roadmap
 =======
 Barge is currently at 0.1.0-alpha1.
 I intend to release an alpha2 when the library is feature complete from the standpoint of the paper.
 Interest and involvement will